Table of contents

 - Information changes all the time, and we are still working hard on figuring out the finer points.
 Some of the information in this guide will be based on the research of others, while other parts are merely my own interpretation.
 I strongly encourage everybody to discuss and give feedback in this thread.

 2.0 How to get help

-If you have a moonkin related question, feel free to post a reply to this topic, and I or the community will do our best to answer.
+If you have a moonkin related question, feel free to post a reply to this topic, and the community will attack it like hungry piranhas.
 However, to make it easier on yourself – and on everybody else – follow these tips first:

 - Read the guide.
 Most basics are covered here.

 - Identify your problem.
 Are you asking about gearing up, gems, enchants, rotation, addons, how to get girls or something else?